collapsed-stacks/atheism/questions/2638/what-can-atheists-learn-from-theists-religion.md

 - posted by: [Lachlan](https://stackexchange.com/users/-1/1024-lachlan) on 2011-02-07
 - score: 1

-<p>Regarding what we can learn from theists, we can gain understanding of how the majority of humanity thinks.
+Regarding what we can learn from theists, we can gain understanding of how the majority of humanity thinks.
 The difference between a scientific, materialist atheists and theists is not that we think different things are true, but that we think differently, period.
-Not completely differently, of course, but enough to make understanding the other point of view something most people need to work at (I know I do).</p>
+Not completely differently, of course, but enough to make understanding the other point of view something most people need to work at (I know I do).

-<p>By studying religions, we can learn a great deal about history, culture and language.
-I suppose you could learn some basic philosophy and ethics from religious traditions, but there are much better sources.</p>
+By studying religions, we can learn a great deal about history, culture and language.
+I suppose you could learn some basic philosophy and ethics from religious traditions, but there are much better sources.

-<p>However, as all religions are man-made, they are all in a sense "content-free".
+However, as all religions are man-made, they are all in a sense "content-free".
 If all of today's religions had died early and been replaced by different religions, then the knowlege available to us would be not be changed.
-There is no secret knowledge hiding in scripture.</p>
+There is no secret knowledge hiding in scripture.

 ## Answer 2660